Analysis | Why Congress is still in session in a public health crisis

 Every minute they stay in session to do that, they are putting their own health at risk.
-More than a dozen lawmakers have self-quarantined after brushes with coronavirus.
+More than a dozen lawmakers have self-quarantined after brushes with coronavirus and on Wednesday, two members of Congress announced they had tested positive after interacting with fellow lawmakers.

 Yet any delay would put Americans’ lives and livelihoods at risk.
 There is no way to fully do what health officials are calling for — social distancing — while passing legislation.

 There has been a bipartisan effort to get all this done as quickly as possible, but politics is also creeping in and delaying action.
 Here’s what’s going on and why Congress probably isn’t leaving town anytime soon.

-The Senate is voting Wednesday on legislation the House of Representatives finalized Monday night to authorize sick leave protections and free coronavirus protections, among other protections for workers.
+The Senate voted Wednesday on legislation the House of Representatives finalized Monday night to authorize sick leave protections and free coronavirus protections, among other protections for workers.

 The bill was crafted by Democrats in close concert with the White House.
-McConnell has told his colleagues to just pass it even though there are policies they don’t like.
+McConnell told his colleagues to just pass it even though there are policies they don’t like.
 “My counsel to them is to gag and vote for it anyway, even if they think it has some shortcomings,” he said Tuesday, “and to address those shortcomings in the bill that we’re in the process of crafting.”

-Before voting on that House bill, McConnell agreed to allow the Senate to vote on an amendment Sen. Rand Paul (R-Ky.) is pushing to, in part, require a Social Security number for anyone getting a child tax credit.
+But before voting on that House bill, McConnell agreed to allow the Senate to vote on an amendment Sen. Rand Paul (R-Ky.) is pushing to, in part, require a Social Security number for anyone getting a child tax credit.
 That could take up to an hour or more as lawmakers try to vote in groups under 10, per the Trump administration health guidelines.

 Democrats slammed Republicans for allowing an amendment vote: “In a time of national emergency, this Republican amendment is ridiculous,” Senate Minority Leader Charles E. Schumer (D-N.Y.) said Wednesday morning.
 “A colossal waste of time.”

-Paul’s amendment will almost certainly fail, but it underscores that even in a time of crisis, the Senate is not the place for speed: The chamber is set up so any one lawmaker can slow down or delay a vote.
+Paul’s amendment failed, but it underscored that even in a time of crisis, the Senate is not the place for speed: The chamber is set up so any one lawmaker can slow down or delay a vote.
 If Paul wanted to, he could filibuster the whole aid package.

 Democrats have also criticized McConnell and Senate Republicans for taking their time to pass this legislation.